Providing safe, reliable water.

 An Equivalent Dwelling Unit, or EDU, is a unit that relates all residential, commercial, and industrial water use to a typical single-family residential unit.

-The current Capacity Fee for a single family residence is $5,778.
+The current Capacity Fee for a single-family residence is $5,490.

-The Capacity Fee for the accessory dwelling unit will be $5,778 unless it meets any of the exemptions listed in the Authority’ Rates and Rules.
+The Capacity Fee for the accessory dwelling unit will be proportional to the burden of the proposed ADU based upon the number of its fixture units unless it meets any of the exemptions listed in the Authority’ Rates and Rules.

 Yes.
 The plumbing fixture unit count is necessary to verify service lateral and meter sizes.